Back to Blog

 Predictive and Prescriptive Analytics

-Predictive analytics involves using historical data and data analysis methods to forecast future workforce trends.
+Predictive analytics uses historical data and data analysis methods to forecast future workforce trends.
 This method can help organizations anticipate employee turnover rates, staffing needs, and future skill requirements.

 Analyzing patterns in past data predicts future scenarios that guide data-driven decision-making.

-Prescriptive analytics goes a step further by predicting future outcomes and providing actionable recommendations.
+Prescriptive analytics goes further by predicting future outcomes and providing actionable recommendations.
 It suggests the best course of action based on predictive analytics models.

 This same analysis method is essential for optimizing hiring processes and identifying training needs to improve employee performance.